About Us

 Leadership and Initiatives

-BCSC is led by Executive Director Rev. Dr. Alvin C. Hathaway, Sr., a trusted name in Baltimore’s religious and philanthropic community.
-Beloved’s board is comprised of seasoned leaders in the areas of business, development, finance and law.
+BCSC is led by Chief Executive Officer, Dr. Alvin C. Hathaway, Sr., a trusted name in Baltimore’s religious, business, and philanthropic community.

 Our Partners